apache/accumulo-website/_docs-2/security/on-disk-encryption.md

 ## Things to keep in mind

 The on disk encryption configured here is only for RFiles and Write Ahead Logs (WALs).
-The majority of data in Accumulo is written to disk with these files but there are a few scenarios that can take place where data will be unencrypted, even with the crypto service enabled.
+The majority of data in Accumulo is written to disk with these files, but there are a few scenarios that can take place where data will be unencrypted, even with the crypto service enabled.

 ### Sorted WALs